-This experiment shows the data efficiency of N2M.
-We choose the \textit{PnPCounterToCab} task to demonstrate this feature.
+We further analyze the data efficiency of N2M using the \textit{PnPCounterToCab} task.
 We evaluate the averaged success rate of N2M modules trained with varying numbers of rollouts in N2M's training.
 In each rollout, the apple’s position, color, and shape vary while the kitchen furniture remains consistent.
 The module is then tested in the same scene.
-As shown in Fig~\ref{fig: efficiency}, the averaged success rate of the manipulation policy matches the oracle baseline with only 10 rollouts and even surpasses it with 20.
+As shown in Fig~\ref{fig: exp1,2,3}(c), the averaged success rate of the manipulation policy matches the oracle baseline with only 10 rollouts and even surpasses it with 20.
 Although some fluctuations indicate sensitivity to sample variations, the overall trend shows that N2M effectively captures the policy’s preference with a small number of rollouts.